-If your child is still in school and receives a collection letter, he or she should contact the loan holder or servicer to verify that the deferment has been processed.
-If it has not, have your child contact the Clearinghouse.
+- If your child is still in school and receives a collection letter, he or she should contact the loan holder or servicer immediately to verify that the deferment has been processed.
+If it has not, have your child contact his registrar’s office.

 - If your child is on active military duty, including reservists, your child may not be required to make student loan payments while he or she is deployed.
 If your child has an outstanding student loan and is, or soon will be, on active military duty, you should advise your son or daughter to contact the loan holder to inform them about his or her current (or approaching) active duty status and find out what deferment options are available.
 Your child should be prepared to provide the loan holder with a copy of his or her military orders.
 Even if your child’s student loans are not yet in repayment, your child must take action now to avoid having the loans go into repayment while your son or daughter is away.